polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

   in the example output above.)

 If all is going well, after a few seconds, the nodes should peer together and start producing blocks.
-You should see some lines like the following in the console starting Alice node
+You should see some lines like the following in the console that started Alice node.

 ```
 ...